 Alcensa was approved for treatment of patients with the ALK driver mutation in NSCLC in December 2015 based on research showing that 38% - 44% of patients intolerant to or failing Xalkori responded to Alcensa treatment.
 Of interest 81% of patients with central nervous system involvement responded longer to Alcensa treatment compared to Xalkori.(3)

 Alcensa is the current standard of care for the initial treatment of patients with ALK-positive lung cancer.
-(3-7) Alcensa provides longer symptom improvement than Xalkori in ALK-positive NSCLC.
-Alcensa improved progression-free survival and prolonged the time to CNS progression compared to Xalkori, had a better toxicity profile than Xalkori, and fewer patients in the Alcensa group reported clinically meaningful worsening in treatment-related symptoms such as diarrhea, peripheral neuropathy, constipation, dysphagia, appetite loss, and nausea/vomiting.
+(3-7) Alcensa provides longer symptom improvement than Xalkori in ALK-positive lung cancer and improves progression-free survival and prolonged the time to CNS progression when directly compared to Xalkori.
+Alcansa also has a better toxicity profile than Xalkori, and fewer patients in the Alcensa group reported clinically meaningful worsening in treatment-related symptoms such as diarrhea, peripheral neuropathy, constipation, dysphagia, appetite loss, and nausea/vomiting.

 Alecensa Superior to Xalkori in ALK positive NSCLC Involving the Brain

-The results from two separate clinical studies comparing Alecensa® to Xalkori presented at the European Society for Medical Oncology in Madrid demonstrated that Alecensa® is superior for treating NSCLC that has spread to the brain in ALK gene positive NSCLC.
+The results from two separate clinical studies comparing Alecensa® to Xalkori presented at the European Society for Medical Oncology demonstrated that Alecensa® is superior for treating NSCLC that has spread to the brain in ALK gene positive NSCLC.